mvirgin/570-project/readme.txt

-NN assignment changed numpy to a newer version - pip warns me of incompatability but everything still seems to work fine
+NN assignment changed numpy to a newer version - pip warns me of incompatability but everything still seems to work fine this is the error: flappy-bird-gym 0.3.0 requires numpy~=1.19.5, but you have numpy 1.23.4 which is incompatible.